Death & Cupcakes

 95 East Street, Pittsboro

-To attend Death and Cupcakes at the Pittsboro Presbyterian Church, please register by using our CONTACT form and be sure to include the following information:
+To attend Death and Cupcakes at the Pittsboro Presbyterian Church on May 23, please register by using our CONTACT form and be sure to include the following information:

 -